 • 1 can artichoke hearts, quartered & drained (reserve liquid from can)

-• 4 cups Artichoke liquid plus water to make 4 cups (can substitute vegetable or chicken stock)
+• 4 cups reserved liquid from artichokes plus water to make 4 cups (can substitute vegetable or chicken stock)

 • 1 tbsp chicken or vegetable bouillon base (I use chicken base but you can substitute vegetable or mushroom stock base to keep it vegetarian)